-- 1996 - Alvaro Arzu (president at the time) signs peace agreement with rebels, ending 36 years of war.
+- 1996 - Alvaro Arzu (president at the time) signs a peace agreement with rebels, ending 36 years of war.

-- Guatemala - along with Nicaragua, El Salvador and Honduras signs a free-trade agreement with US in 2003.
+- Guatemala - along with Nicaragua, El Salvador and Honduras signs a free-trade agreement with the US in 2003.

 - On November 7, 2012, a magnitude 7.4 earthquake rocks Guatemala.
 At least 48 people were killed.

 Continue to 5 of 7 below.